karpik123/PlexAniSync-anidb-to-anilist/README.md

   - https://raw.githubusercontent.com/karpik123/PlexAniSync-anidb-to-anilist/main/anidb-to-anilist.yaml
 ```

 I'd gladly accept help for historical anime titles.
-I'll do my best to keep file up to date from Sprint 2022 season onwards.
+I'll do my best to keep file up to date from Spring 2022 season onwards.

 Below are some examples that my mappings fix.